 Boro work is a traditional Japanese technique often used for mending items of clothing using running stitches over patches of fabric.
 We are re-creating this look by using patches of fabric attached to a base fabric by stitching lines of running stitch to secure the patches.
-We then made the fabric into a useful sunglasses case.
+We then used the fabric we made into a useful sunglasses case.

 You will need…